-3.1.1 General conventions for fields
+3.1.1.
+General conventions for fields

-Since these fields are defined according to the rules of RFC 822 [2], the same conventions for continuation lines and comments apply.
+Since these fields are defined according to the rules of [RFC-MSGFMT], the same conventions for continuation lines and comments apply.
 Notification fields may be continued onto multiple lines by beginning each additional line with a SPACE or HTAB.
-Text which appears in parentheses is considered a comment and not part of the contents of that notification field.
-Field names are case-insensitive, so the names of notification fields may be spelled in any combination of upper and lower case letters.
-Comments in notification fields may use the "encoded-word" construct defined in RFC 2047 [6].
+Text that appears in parentheses is considered a comment and not part of the contents of that notification field.
+Field names are caseinsensitive, so the names of notification fields may be spelled in any combination of upper and lower case letters.
+Comments in notification fields may use the "encoded-word" construct defined in [RFC-MIME-HEADER].

-3.1.2 "-type" subfields
+3.1.2. "-type" subfields